 Bromine water solution can be prepared in the chemistry lab by direct mixing of fumes of bromine and water.
-But it is not safe, so the more convenient method of preparation of bromine water solution is breaking of sodium bromide (NaBr) in the presence of bleach and hydrochloric acid (HCl).
+But since it is not safe, so the more convenient method of preparation of bromine water solution is by breaking sodium bromide (NaBr) in the presence of bleach and hydrochloric acid (HCl).

 Bromine water is used to identify the functional group present in the organic compound by halogenation mechanism.

 The bromine water test is a qualitative test used to identify the alkene or alkane functional groups present in the compound.
 Alkene groups react with bromine water in the dark condition and undergo an addition reaction to give a decolourised solution.
 On the other hand, alkane doesn’t react with bromine water, and the colour of the bromine water remains the same.
 Enols, alkenes, aniline, glucose, phenols and acetyl groups are the most common compounds to undergo bromine water test.
 The test also identifies the presence of an aldehyde group in the compound.
 During the process, the colour of the bromine water changes from yellow to colourless.

 The Reaction between Bromine Water and Different Functional Groups